Social Media Policy

 MANAGEMENT AND POSTING

-MarCom maintains a list of all Iona College social media accounts.
+MarCom maintains a list of all Iona University social media accounts.
 Departments are required to register social media accounts here.
 Each account must have a named Social Media Administrator and must list ALL Designated Posters.
 Any changes in the roles of the Social Media Administrator or Designated Posters must be immediately reported to MarCom.
 All Social Media administrators, Designated Posters and any other individual with access to social media accounts are responsible for maintaining the security of the username and password.
-Unauthorized sharing of College social media passwords is prohibited.
+Unauthorized sharing of University social media passwords is prohibited.

 - Authorized administrators are responsible for maintaining the security of the username and password in accordance with the Computer Use and Personal Information Protection policy.
 In accordance with these policies breaches must immediately be reported to the Vice Provost for Information Security/CIO and/or the Director of Human Resources.